anvilistas/tabulator/README.md

     alert(f"{column.get_field()!r} column was clicked")
 ```

+---

 ### Methods

 Some JS Tabulator methods are available in the Anvil autocompleter.
 Any method in the autocompleter is just there for convenience.
-Calling a JS Tabulator method directly calls the JS method.
+Calling an Anvil Tabulator method directly calls the underlying JS method.

 Any methods not available in the autocompleter can also be called.
 Check the call signatures in the JS Tabulator docs.

-Keyword arguments are not supported (JS doesn't do keyword arguments).

 ```python
 # not available in the autocomplete but can still be called
 self.tabulator.previous_page()
 ```
+Keyword arguments are not supported (JS doesn't have keyword arguments).

+*(The only exception to this is `set_query()` which does support kwargs)*

+---

 ### Table Built